|May 14, 2006|

 Here's a close-up of the rubbing...

 Now step back to analyze again.
 I see a branch growing straight out from the right side.
-That will only grow straight out and be in anyone's way who is walking by, especially my husband when he is mowing the lawn.
+That will only grow straight out and be in anyone's way who is walking by.
 Although it is okay now it will be a huge problem in many ways later.
 Cut it now before it gets too big.
 This is not only easier to do now but also puts more energy into the tree to grow taller.
 If you wait until it's a large branch, it's more difficult to cut.
 Also it might not be possible to cut it in one full swipe, causing it to rip and tear and possibly allowing disease to enter the wound.

 More cross branches...